mgenware/daizong/README.md

 };
 ```

-Actions can be reused by simply wrapping them in `run` field:
+Actions can be reused by simply wrapping them in `run`:

 ```js
 export default {